When you purchase through our links, we may earn a commission. As an Amazon affiliate, we earn from qualifying purchases.

 Purpose of Living Room

 The color scheme you choose for your living room can set the tone for the entire space.
 Consider using soothing colors like blues and greens to create a relaxing oasis.
-A formal living room can be done in richer colors like burgundy or gold may be more appropriate.
+A formal living room can be done in richer colors like burgundy or gold, which may be more appropriate.
 Don’t be afraid to experiment with bolder colors.
 Once you’ve chosen a color scheme, you can start selecting furniture and decor that complements it.

-In a recent article, Hebe Hatton, a lifestyle and interior journalist from RealHomes comes with a great tip: “If you have the space, and particularly in through living rooms, arrange furniture to create purposeful zones.”
-And she elaborates more: “… but also create a defined reading space by putting an armchair next to a window or table lamp; assign a dedicated workspace to a corner with a console table, desk, or home office hidden in a cupboard; or separate a children’s play space from the rest of the room with open shelving.“
+In a recent article, Hebe Hatton, a lifestyle and interior journalist from RealHomes, comes with a great tip: “If you have the space, and particularly in through living rooms, arrange furniture to create purposeful zones.”
+She elaborates more: “… but also create a defined reading space by putting an armchair next to a window or table lamp; assign a dedicated workspace to a corner with a console table, desk, or home office hidden in a cupboard; or separate a children’s play space from the rest of the room with open shelving.“

 Measure Your Space